+Credit hours completed at ASU or from another regionally accredited US institution or international institution officially recognized by that country, before the semester and year of admission to an ASU graduate degree program, are considered pre-admission credits.
+With the approval of SCCJ and the Graduate College, students may include a maximum of 12 graduate-level credit hours with grades of "B" or better that were not used towards a previous degree.
+Preadmission credits must have been taken within three years of admission to the ASU degree program to be accepted.
 Official transcripts must be sent to Graduate Admission Services from the records office of the institution where the credits were earned.
 Certain types of credits cannot be transferred to ASU.
 Academic credits earned at institutions other than ASU that base their credit calculation on a different scale from ASU's are subject to conversion before inclusion on a Plan of Study.
-In all cases, the inclusion of transfer courses on a Plan of Study is subject to approval by the degree program and the Dean of the Graduate College.
-For more information about pre-admission credit please see the Graduate College handbook at https://graduate.asu.edu/policies-procedures.
+In all cases, the inclusion of transfer courses on a Plan of Study is subject to approval by SCCJ and the Dean of the Graduate College.
+For more information about pre-admission credit please see the Graduate College handbook at: https://graduate.asu.edu/policies-procedures.